By Melissa M. Stewart

 It’s more important to determine what breast cancer risk factors we can control, or modifiable factors, and focus on those.
 For instance, Hepburn notes that three hours of physical activity per week can result in a 12–60% risk reduction.
 The exercise doesn’t have to be strenuous, she says, as long as you are moving around for at least 30 minutes.
 Women should also be aware of their obesity level and maintain a BMI less than 30.

-Eating well-balanced meals also helps control weight and lowers risk.
+Eating well-balanced meals also helps control weight and lower risk.
 Hepburn recommends a standard healthy diet with no strict changes—minimizing red meat, consuming more fish and making sure women get an adequate amount of Vitamin D. A myth, she says, is that consuming soy is linked to breast cancer risk.
 Studies have shown that it does not increase the chances of getting the disease.

 Alcohol consumption, though, is something that should be modified.
 More than three drinks per week can increase breast cancer risk by up to 12%.

 Other than positive lifestyle choices, the American Cancer Society says to begin mammograms at age 40 and schedule them bi-annually to help prevention.
-The U.S. Preventative Services Task Force suggests women between 40–49 make an individual decision because they are more likely to have dense breast tissue that leads to false positives.
+The U.S. Preventative Services Task Force suggests women between 40–49 make an individual decision because they are more likely to have dense breast tissue which leads to false positives.

 “To do that many interventions and cause that level of anxiety in so many women does not seem to outweigh the risk,” explains Hepburn.